 The combination of these Research Stream parts 1 and 2 (summer sessions 1 and 2) fulfill the University's general education "Composition".
 These courses also fulfill general education "Laboratory".

 This new research stream focuses on current issues in species interactions by using state-of-the-art techniques in genetics at biochemical, cellular and/or organismal levels.
-The faculty sponsoring this stream are: Jessica Hua (phenotypic plasticity, ecotoxicology, disease ecology, aquatic systems), Matthew Parker (ecological genetics and coevolution in natural communities), Thomas Powell (coevolution, ecological speciation, evolution and ecology of life history timing in insects), Kirsten Prior (community ecology and invasive species, antagonistic and mutualistic interactions), Karin Sauer (biofilm development and resistance), and James Sobel (evolutionary genetics, genomics of adaptation and speciation in plants).
+This stream is taught and mentored by Dr. Lua Lopez, in conjunction with faculty sponsors Jessica Hua (phenotypic plasticity, ecotoxicology, disease ecology, aquatic systems), Matthew Parker (ecological genetics and coevolution in natural communities), Thomas Powell (coevolution, ecological speciation, evolution and ecology of life history timing in insects), Kirsten Prior (community ecology and invasive species, antagonistic and mutualistic interactions), Karin Sauer (biofilm development and resistance), and James Sobel (evolutionary genetics, genomics of adaptation and speciation in plants).

 Focus on biofilms that plague industry and hospitals.
 Biofilms are communities of microorganisms living on surfaces and encased within a self-secreted, protective slime matrix.
 Such communities are the typical mode of bacterial growth in nature.
 Biofilms are of interest as they pose significant problems in industrial settings, costing the US billions of dollars each year in biofouling of equipment and infrastructure, resulting in losses in machinery life-span and efficiency, product quality and public health safety.
 Additionally, biofilms are the root cause of the vast majority of chronic infections and contamination of medical equipment and medical devices implanted in the body.
 Furthermore, biofilms are problematic because they exhibit a generalized tolerance to even the most aggressive conventional antimicrobial treatments, from disinfectants to antibiotics.
 Bacteria growing as biofilms can be up to 1,500 times more resistant to antimicrobial therapies than free-floating cells of the same species.
 Because of the high incidence of infections caused by biofilms and their increased resistance or tolerance, they pose a serious threat to human health and cause a large economic burden on the healthcare system.
 Students in the "Microbial Biofilms in Human Health" research stream investigate biofilm-specific resistance associated with human chronic infections with the goal of improving the outcome of anti-biofilm therapeutic methods.
 In carrying out this work, FRI students use the biofilm model organism Pseudomonas aeruginosa to perform a combination of microbiological, molecular, and biochemical techniques and methodologies to help develop novel methods and strategies for controlling biofilm infections.
 Throughout this process, students work with faculty mentors who specialize in biofilm research, and the students are involved in the design and execution of experiments and in the development of novel protocols.
 The research experience includes data collection, interpretation of results, and presentation of research findings.
 Experimental work is performed within the broader context of biofilm growth and behavior, and a focus on the scientific method and training in scientific literacy is central to the program.
 The team of faculty mentors includes Professors Karin Sauer, David G. Davies, Cláudia N. H. Marques and Jeffrey W. Schertzer from the Department of Biological Sciences and the Binghamton Biofilm Research Center.